Gugo21/Brian-Gugo/README.md

 # Code Dependencies
 Brian: This project is done entirely in R and requires the following packages: tidyverse, tidycensus, sf, and ggpubr.
 Visualizations are made using the ggplot2 package within tidyverse.
 Gugo: I answered my research question by mostly using Tableu where I created interactive maps to show the growth of transit lines and changes in urban landscape.
-However, I also used Python to show the spatial visualization in a quantitative mode by creating line/bar graphs showing the growth of transit system and the proportions of urban, suburban, rural layouts in Chinese and American cities.
+However, I also used R and Python to show the spatial visualization in a quantitative mode by creating line/bar graphs showing the growth of transit system and the proportions of urban, suburban, rural layouts in Chinese and American cities.